Moulali1995/Bluscan_RSSI_App/README.md

 In telecommunications, received signal strength indicator (RSSI) is a measurement of the power present in a received radio signal.
 These signals are obtained when a bluetooth device tries to connect other bluetooth devices.**

-- Project developed : Moulali.M, Amaanuddin Parvez, Mustafa Aqil.
+- Developers: Moulali.M, Amaanuddin Parvez, Mustafa Aqil.
 - Programming language: Java
 - IDE: Android Studio
 - Android ver: Above jellybean